jlesieur0/Module_14_Challenge/README.md

 # Module_14_Challenge - Machine Learning Trading Bot

 This exercise on building Deep Learning Trading Bots demonstrates usage of the StandardScalar, and test_train_split packages within scikit-learn.
-These packages paired with the DateOffset Pandas Time Series packages within Tensorflow allow one to design a neural network from reduced data and analyze the model's efficacy.
-This could be due to the use of the 'relu' function for the output layer.
-However, every attempt at using the 'sigmoid' function was unsuccessful.
-With more time, I would investigate this issue further.
+These packages paired with the DateOffset Pandas Time Series packages allow one to design a trading bot from historical data and analyze the model's efficacy.

 ---